FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/auth-facade-pattern.md

 dateModified: 2021-04-30
 ---

 When talking about identity architectures in FusionAuth customers, there's a common deployment pattern called the "Auth Facade".
-This is also referred to as the "Identity Broker" pattern.
+This is also commonly referred to as the "Identity Broker" pattern.

 This pattern is useful when you are deploying software to heterogeneous environments.
 If, for example, you are building an application which your customers will deploy on-premise, whether in a data center, air-gapped servers, or a private cloud, you should consider a facade.
 These environments are run by your customers, so you have limited insight into the environment configuration, but your application needs to run well.